fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 Please [see here](https://support.google.com/android/answer/9069335) for more information.

-For more complex schemes you could set one or more accounts to manual synchronization and send this command to FairEmail to check for new messages:
+For more complex schemes you could set one or more accounts to manual synchronization and send this command to FullEmail to check for new messages:

 ```
 (adb shell) am start-foreground-service -a eu.faircode.email.POLL